uidaholib/dds-student-workflow-old/README.md

 ### Welcome to the DDS workflow repository!

-—where you'll find information relating to daily tasks and procedures as they apply to various tasks.
+—where you'll find information relating to daily procedures as they apply to various tasks.